uw-loci/EBEAM_webmonitor/README.md

 [render.com](https://render.com/) is the hosting service.
 Render automatically restarts the hosting server for each change to the git main branch. render requires the following environment variables:

- (i) API_KEY: api key associated with the dashboard google account to access google drive resources.
+ 1) API_KEY: api key associated with the dashboard google account to access google drive resources.
             Need to create it in a google cloud platform project.

- (ii) FOLDER_ID: folder id of the associated google drive logs folder
+ 2) FOLDER_ID: folder id of the associated google drive logs folder

 #### Contributors: Pratyush, Anurag, Arundhati